linux-china/jenv/README.md

   * cd: change directory to candidate install directory, such as jenv cd groovy
   * show: display candidate's detail information

+## jenvrc support
+jenvrc is file contains candidate and the version as following:

+       java=1.6.0_45
+       maven=3.0.5
+After you enter this directory, jenv will setup environment automatically.

 ## Install local candidates
 If you want to add custom candidate into jenv, please create candidates_local under $HOME/.jenv/db/ directory and input candidate name.